-Topography of the existing property is relatively low sloping and generally drains towards either the roadside ditches on Reis Road, or directly to the adjacent ditch to the side and rear of the property within the drainage easement.
+Topography of both the existing property and property to be acquired is relatively low sloping and generally drains towards either the roadside ditches on Carp Road and Reis Road, or directly to the adjacent ditch to the rear of the properties within the drainage easement.

-The property to be sold is generally comprised of compacted gravel and vegetation that is currently undeveloped with no buildings or structures.
+The property to be acquired is generally comprised of compacted gravel and vegetation that is currently undeveloped with no buildings or structures.